 10 Solutions for Hashimoto’s Fatigue

 Oftentimes, exhaustion is simply the result of our fast-paced schedules, and after a little rest or time off, we feel rejuvenated.
 When rest or even extended “time-off” doesn’t sufficiently alleviate fatigue, this can be a red flag for thyroid dysfunction.
 Fatigue plagues the majority of individuals diagnosed with Hashimoto’s, a form of slowed thyroid function called hypothyroidism.
 If you have received a Hashimoto’s diagnosis, the good news is that you can now know exactly what is causing your fatigue, as well as what to do to take back your energy and your health!
 You do not have to stay exhausted, dragging yourself through your days, wondering how you can get your energy back.
 You CAN overcome Hashimoto’s fatigue and reclaim your health and vitality!
-In this article, I’ll be sharing 10 ways to regain your energy if you’ve been diagnosed with Hashimoto’s.
+In this article, I’ll be sharing 10 ways to regain your energy and combat fatigue if you’ve been diagnosed with Hashimoto’s.

 What is Hashimoto’s?

 Before I explain how to resolve Hashimoto’s fatigue, let me quickly recap what is causing your fatigue in the first place.

 At the root of your problem is your thyroid, a small butterfly-shaped gland at the base of your neck.
 This gland is part of your endocrine system, which produces many hormones that control metabolism, mood, body temperature, breathing, and even heart rate.
 As you can see, a healthy functioning thyroid is paramount to feeling your best and having plenty of energy!1